jhalliday/internprojects/README.md

 ## Application Procedure

 Select one preferred project and optionally one reserve choice from the list above.
-Send us your choices, along with a CV and some source code that you think demonstrates your software engineering skills well.
+Send me your choices, along with a CV and some source code that you think demonstrates your software engineering skills well.
 This should be in Java, unless the project topic specifically calls for another language.
 The topic choices will be used to route your application to the relevant supervisor(s), who will review your application and may then invite you to a technical interview.